aguinada/susobyexample/examples/HouseholdROSTER.md

 ![](ht/../images/E1.mem.RMEMBERS.jpg)

-## Calculated variables
+## Variables

 Outside the roster other objects are created in memory during the execution of the interview.
-For example the variable **num_adults_men**  gets its value from a lambda expresion that scrolls the roster RMEMBERS and counts all the rows where the column **years_ol is greater than 18**
+For example the variable **num_adults_men**  gets its value from a lambda expresion that scrolls the roster RMEMBERS and counts all the rows where the column **years_old is greater than 18**

 Calculate the total number of adult men and this number is sotored in variable **num_adults_men**
 ```